 At the beginning of their journey: CAMA continues to give immediate relief and ongoing assistance to Syrian refugees in Jordan.
 This work is based out of the local church, and it includes providing refugees with household necessities, primary education, basic health care, group counseling, and follow-up visits for encouragement.

-European resettlement: CAMA is in discussion with Alliance international workers and local churches in Germany to assess needs of refugees arriving in that country.
-Pray that we will be given discernment as we consider how we can together help meet some of these needs.
+European resettlement: CAMA is partnering with Alliance international workers and local churches in Germany to support the needs of refugees.

 US resettlement: CAMA has compiled resources and recommended partner organizations that local churches can use to reach out to refugees who resettle in their communities.

 How can you be involved?

 There are many different ways that Alliance church families can reach out to Syrian refugees in their communities, according to each church’s capacity:

 Intensive church engagement: CAMA recognizes that the Lord will call some churches to a special and intensive involvement with refugees.
 We encourage such churches to partner with a recommended agency to work out the details appropriate to their communities.
 Intensive engagement is at times challenging, but it can also have a deep and lasting impact on both the church and those receiving aid.
 Please feel free to contact us with questions.